Chinatown's go-to for comforting Cantonese. Famously serving dozens of congee varieties & standout salt & pepper squid.

-Customers generally have a positive view of Congee Village, frequently recommending it for its Chinese and Cantonese cuisine, with particular praise for their congee and salt and pepper fried squid.
+Customers generally have a positive sentiment, frequently recommending the restaurant for its authentic Cantonese dishes, particularly the congee and salt and pepper squid.
+It's also recognized as a good option for group dining.

 Important Note

-One diner noted that while they enjoyed the string beans, the dish contained a significant amount of MSG.
+One commenter noted that their string bean dish contained a significant amount of MSG.

 Positive"Congee Village provides private dining rooms, though the size of the smallest available room is uncertain."